 When you arrive at Westminster, please park by the front doors, as our special guests.
-Ask the greeters or the deacon at the information booth about Sunday School and they will direct you to the educational wing where you can meet your child’s teacher.
+Upon entering, ask the greeters or deacons at the information booth where to proceed to KidsConnect Sunday classes.
+They will direct you to the Heckert Educational wing where you can meet your child’s teacher prior to worship.

-Childcare is provided to nurture your six week old through kindergarten for all our Sunday morning worship services.
-We offer a safe and lovely environment with activities, toys, games, stories and a peanut free snack.
-Our childcare is open 15 minutes before worship, and we request you return as soon as the service is over.
-The parlor next to our main entrance is another good place to hangout with your kids and still attend worship by live stream.
+Childcare is provided to nurture your six-week old through kindergartener during Sunday worship services.
+We offer a safe and nurturing environment with Bible stories, activities, toys, games and peanut free snacks.
+Childcare is open fifteen minutes prior to worship, and we request you return promptly to pick up your child following worship.
+The Parlor next to our main entrance is kid-friendly, offering a wonderful place to attend worship via live stream.
+Questions: Contact Nancy Brink, Childcare Coordinator.

 KidsConnect Sunday School

-Milestones provide a faith milestone as a marker along life’s journey that says, “This is something important, and God is here, too.”
+Milestones provide a faith milestone as a marker along life’s faith journey that says, “This is important, know God is with us.”
 It is a faith formation practice for both home and congregation that helps all generations recognize God’s presence in everyday life.
 We offer several milestones throughout the year.

 Baptism is a celebration of God's covenant, a sign of God's grace, and the seal of incorporation into Christ and the into the community of faith.
 The baptism of infants and young children witnesses to the truth that God's love claims people before they are able to respond in faith.
 Baptisms for young children are scheduled the third Sunday of every month, to take place during morning worship.
 Any parent who is a member of Westminster Presbyterian Church is welcome to present his/her child for baptism.
 The congregation, as well as the parent(s), take vows to nurture the child in the Christian faith.
 Prior to the baptism of a child, parents are required to attend a baptism class which is held the last Sunday of every month (except December).
 To schedule a baptism for a child, contact the church office.